-Otto is a Lieutenant Colonel with over 30 years of service in the US Army.
+Otto is a Colonel with over 37 years of military service in the US Army Reserve.
 He’s an Infantry officer having served in some of the most demanding units in the Army from the 1st Ranger Battalion to 20th Special Forces Group Airborne.
 LTC Padron has been featured in the “US Army Strong” campaign and in national print publications as one of America’s top Hispanic leaders.
 He holds an advanced degree in Military Strategic Studies from the US Army Command and General Staff College, Ft.
 Leavenworth, Kansas.
 Additionally, Otto is a decorated and tested leader with multiple combat tours in Iraq.
 Otto is also a Commissioner at the City of Los Angeles Convention Center.
 He holds a double Bachelor of Science in Broadcast Communications and Economics from the University of Miami, Coral Gables and an MBA from Florida International University’s Chapman School of Business.

 Julio Vallejo is a strategic planning, finance and REDI (Race Equity diversity and Inclusion) consultant with over 20 year of experience in media and entertainment.
 Julio began his career with Maya Cinemas as an intern and worked his way up working hand in hand with Moctesuma Esparza.
 Maya Cinemas is a film exhibition company focused on Latino markets across the United States.
 Julio was instrumental in assembling and securing the necessary financing for Maya’s existing theaters, including private and venture capital, commercial lending, New Markets Tax Credits, EB-5 and government subsidies.
 He was responsible for evaluating and underwriting the feasibility of new theater projects.
 He also monitored and identified market and industry trends to incorporate them into the company’s overall business and market strategies, leveraging on his deep understanding of the Latino consumer behavior and market.